nceruchalu/ray_tracer/README.md

 ## Scene Description
 A scene description input file is how the Ray Tracer knows what objects to draw and properties.

-The syntax of this file has the following rules:
+I came up with the syntax for this file and it's not very flexible so read the syntax rules that follow:

 * 1023 characters maximum per line.

 * Comments must be on separate lines that start with `#`.
 Yes I did this because I'm a python fan.